robotix/2020.robotix.in/FAQ/stax.md

 No. Laptop can be run only to burn the code prior to the run.

+**Q: What will happen if a block is dropped by the bot?**

+If the block is dropped by the bot, the block will placed where the bot wanted it to, by our team to avoid a restart.
+An incorrect deposition is not to be confused as dropping of the block.

 **Q: After timeout what will be the orientation of the robot?**

 It will be the same as the position and orientation of the robot before the timeout.
 The final decision rests with Team Robotix.